Kazuki-tam/gas-bun-starter/README.md

 bun postBuild
 ```

-Build your project files and force writes all local files to script.google.com.
+Build your local project files and deploy them to the remote project.

 ```shell
 bun release